 In the sixteenth and seventeenth centuries, it was in Wales that first started weaving flannel from wool.
 Flannel (Gwlanen) is a woollen cloth which can be brushed on one or both sides to produce a soft nap.
 Whilst in England the description 'flannel' was also applied to a cotton fabric, in Wales it remained a term for woollen fabric.

 The English word ‘flannel’ is thought by some to be derived from the Welsh ‘gwlanen’ (from gŵlan, Welsh for wool.)
 In continental Europe, the French call it flanelle, and the Germans, Flanell.
-In reality, No one is entirely sure where the name came from historically.
+In reality, no one is entirely sure where the name comes from.

 After the Act of Union between England and Wales in 1536, the Shrewsbury Drapers Company became the middleman in the woollen cloth trade, governing the production and export of flannel and other woollen cloths.
 The guild only released control in the 1790s, finally allowing Welsh woollen manufacture to develop and prosper.
 During the 19th century, Newtown lay at the heart of a global boom in the Welsh woollen flannel industry and was known as ‘The Leeds of Wales’.
 At its peak, goods manufactured there, and branded and marketed as from Newtown, were sold across the UK and around the world – enabled by the institutions and structures of the British Empire.